cuicaihao/cryptii/README.md

   - Install dependencies: `npm ci`
   - Run build tasks: `npm run build`
   - Run build tasks on file change: `npm run watch`
+- Install the http-server and run
+  - `npm install --global http-server`
+  - start the server `http-server`
+  - By default, this will start the server on localhost and port 8080.
+You can then open your web browser and navigate to http://localhost:8080 to view your index.html file.
 - [Contribute to the project](CONTRIBUTING.md) or [report an issue](https://github.com/cryptii/cryptii/issues/new/choose)

 ## Concept